 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-As an embryo grows into a fetus and then a baby, it has a Müllerian duct.
-In a person designated female at birth (DFAB), that duct develops into their female reproductive tract.
-In a person DMAB, the duct does not develop.
-The appendix testis is a remnant of the Müllerian duct, meaning that it’s a leftover part of something that previously existed.
+As an embryo develops into a fetus (fetal development), it has a Müllerian duct.
+In females, the duct develops into the female reproductive system.
+But in males, the duct doesn’t develop.
+The appendix testis is a remaining piece of the Müllerian duct — it’s a leftover part of something that previously existed and can’t function (vestigial remnant).

-A testicular appendix serves no purpose.
-It’s a leftover piece of tissue from an embryo’s development.
+The appendix testis serves no purpose or function in males.
+It’s a leftover piece of Müllerian duct tissue from an embryo’s development.
+It usually isn’t problematic — most people don’t even know they have it.

 Advertisement

-A testicular appendix looks like a tiny fan or small glob of tissue.
-But it’s under your skin on the actual testes, so you can’t see it.
+The appendix testis looks like a tiny fan or a small glob of tissue.
+But it’s under the pouch of skin that holds your testicles (scrotum), and you can’t see it under normal conditions.

-A testicular appendix is a piece of normal human tissue, so it’s not usually hard.
-But if it gets twisted, it can become a hard, painful lump.
+An appendix testis is a piece of normal human tissue, so it’s not usually hard.
+But if it twists, it can become a hard, painful lump.

-The only potential problem with the hydatid of Morgagni is torsion (twisting).
-It’s a common cause of testicular pain, especially between ages 7 and 12.
+The only potential problem with the appendix testis is if it twists (torsion).
+Appendix testis torsion is a common cause of testicular pain, especially between the ages of 7 and 12.
+It can cause:

-A healthcare provider can diagnose appendix testis torsion with a clinical exam and an ultrasound.
+A healthcare provider can diagnose appendix testis torsion with a physical exam and an ultrasound.

-If you or your child is diagnosed with appendix testis torsion, treatment will involve:
+You don’t need treatment unless it twists.
+If a healthcare provider diagnoses you or your child with appendix testis torsion, treatment typically involves:

 Swelling and pain usually go away in about a week.

-A healthcare provider may recommend surgery to explore the scrotum, but this is rare.
-They may consider scrotal exploration if the diagnosis is unclear or if the pain is:
+In rare cases, a provider may recommend surgery to explore your scrotum.
+They may consider scrotal exploration if the diagnosis isn’t clear or if your pain:

 Advertisement